 Matthew Atwell has been a member of the Civic team since 2015.
 He conducts data analysis and research on a diverse set of policy areas, including the education gap, civic health, social mobility, and ocean conservation.
 He has co-authored numerous nationally syndicated Civic reports, including Building a Grad Nation, Hidden in Plain Sight, Our Opportunity Nation, and the Great American High School Campaign, and was the lead author of Civic Deserts: America’s Civic Health Challenge.
 Matt is an honors graduate of St. Joseph’s University, where he studied Political Science and Economics.
 During his undergraduate studies, he attended Katholieke Universiteit Leuven in Belgium, where he also worked for a member of the European Parliament.
 In 2019, Matt received a Master's Degree in Applied Economics from George Washington University.

-Ellie Manspile joined the Civic team in 2018.
+Ellie Manspile joined the Civic team as an Executive & Research Assistant in 2018.
 At Civic, she supports projects such as the annual Building A Grad Nation report, America's New Business Plan, and various topics including education, national service, and conservation.
-Originally from Richmond, Virginia, she recently graduated from The College of William summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
+She also helps manage client contracts, finances, and the Fellow program.
+Originally from Richmond, Virginia, Ellie recently graduated from The College of William & Mary summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
 At W&M, Ellie served as a tour guide for the W&M Admissions Office and a marketing intern for Student Engagement and Leadership.
 She also spent a summer interning in Corporate Communications for the Federal Reserve Bank of Richmond.

 Cam completed his undergraduate studies at the University of Florida this past spring where he earned a Bachelor of Science in food & resource economics, a specialization in management and marketing, and a minor in management & sales in business.
 In the summer of 2018 Cam acquired valuable international policy experience as a research assistant in the economics department at Dublin City University in Ireland.
 While there, his assignments included research to detect patterns of governmental and financial corruption in the European Union.
 Cam also brings a sophisticated understanding of tenant representation and capital markets stemming from his internship with the global commercial real estate services company Cushman & Wakefield.
 He traces his involvement in civic affairs to interning on Capital Hill in the House of Representatives where his portfolio included veterans affairs policy and immigration legislation.
 Cam held multiple leadership positions during his time at the University of Florida and designed campaigns to promote philanthropy and community outreach.
 In his free time, Cameron enjoys the outdoors and spending time at his family home on Webster Lake in New Hampshire.